Inflectra/spira-documentation/docs/Spira-Administration-Guide/System-Workspaces.md

 of the product list.

 To permanently delete a product, click the "Delete" button to the right of the product details.
-This is irreversible and will delete all the artifacts associated with the product.
+Doing so will show a popup where the admin will be required to correctly type the name of the selected product.
+Product deletion is irreversible and will delete all the artifacts associated with the product.
 If you want to temporarily delete a product, set its Active flag to 'No' instead.
 To make a copy of a product to reuse its test cases, releases, test sets